Affiliate links on Android Authority may earn us a commission. Learn more.

-Since Airbnb was established in 2007 (and launched three times to find success!), it has grown to a true phenomenon.
-Its vast coverage and quality makes it rival the hotel industry, which often can’t compete with the services and truly at-home feeling an Airbnb might offer.
+Since Airbnb was established in 2007 (and launched three times before it found success), it has grown to a true phenomenon.
+Its vast listings and unique quality help it to rival the hotel industry, which often can’t compete with the at-home feeling you can get in an Airbnb.

 2. How Airbnb works: Making a booking